Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Results and discussion

 \subsection{Gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$}

-An important check to verify the reliability of the derived electron cross sections is the comparison between calculations and measurements of electron swarm parameters in binary mixtures.
+An important validation step to assess the accuracy of the derived electron collision cross sections involves comparing calculations with measurements of electron swarm parameters in binary mixtures.
 Figure \ref{fig:plot7} shows values of $v_{drift}$ as a function of $E/N$ for gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ in different concentrations at 10 kPa.
-The simulations are carried out for 30.1\%, 50.0\% and 75.0\% of C$_{3}$H$_{2}$F$_{4}$ in CO$_{2}$, whereas the cross sections of CO$_{2}$, used as input, are provided by Biagi \cite{biagi1999monte}, recently uploaded in the LXCat database \cite{projectlxcat} after a profound revision of its previous set.
+The simulations are carried out for 30.1\%, 50.0\% and 75.0\% of C$_{3}$H$_{2}$F$_{4}$ in CO$_{2}$, whereas the cross sections of CO$_{2}$, used as input, are provided by Biagi \cite{biagi1999monte}, recently uploaded in the LXCat database \cite{projectlxcat} after an accurate review of its previous set.
 Calculations and measurements of $v_{drift}$ in mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ are generally in agreement.
-In particular, the relative differences are lower than 2\% in all gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ considered, except for some values of $E/N$ from 20 Td to 50 Td where the relative errors are $\sim$10\%.
+In particular, the relative differences are lower than 2\% in all gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ considered, except for certain values of $E/N$ ranging from 20 Td to 50 Td, where the relative errors are approximately 10\%.

 Values of $k_{eff}$ as a function of $E/N$ in gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ at 10 kPa are reported in figure \ref{fig:plot8}.
-Both results from calculations and measurements closely follow the same trends in all gas mixtures considered, however calculations turn out to be lower than measurements in the whole range of $E/N$ with a maximum difference of $\sim 2.5 \cdot 10^{-18}$ m$^{3}$s$^{-1}$.
+Both results from calculations and measurements closely follow the same trends in all gas mixtures considered.
+However, calculations consistently yield lower values than measurements across the entire range of $E/N$ with a maximum difference of $\sim$$2.5 \times 10^{-18}$ m$^{3}$s$^{-1}$.
 Nevertheless, values of $($E/N$)_{crit}$ in these gas mixtures are determined with a relative error lower than 3\%.